parade-events/blog/_posts/2018-08-21-parade-welcome-guide.markdown

 Events and orgs can be easily shared.
 On iOS, a page will pop up presenting different sharing options.
 Anybody **logged into the app** can tap this link on their phone and be brought directly to the event or org.

-For example, [tapping this](https://parade.events/o/5b7b5479b04daa3649807287) on your phone will open the Parade org.

-Users must login before using this link.

 <a id="userProfile"></a>
 <h2>Personal User Profile</h2>
 Tapping on your name in the side menu navigates to your personal profile.
 Your profile keeps track of events you've shown interest in, as